Skip to content

 Click on the map below to view all land and buildings that we own.
 We update this daily.

-If you have any queries on our land ownership, contact us.
-For details of land that we don't own, contact the Durham District Land Registry.
+If you have any queries on our land ownership, Contact Land Ownership.
+For details of land that we do not own, contact the Durham District Land Registry.

 Council land and buildings for sale and to let